MISP/misp-website/content/blog/MISP.2.4.162.released.md

 As of version 2.4.162, MISP includes a **periodic summary** feature allowing users to consult a summary based on a requested time-frame for data the user has access to.

-Currently, the summaries can be generated for 3 different periods: `daily`, `weekly` and `monthly` and then sent to all users that subscribed one of these periods.
+Currently, the summaries can be generated for 3 different periods: `daily`, `weekly` and `monthly` and then sent to all users that subscribed to one of these periods.

-In addition to choose which period users want to subscribed to, they can also specify filtering options such as tags or distribution level to be used to generate the summary.
+In addition to letting users subscribe to a period, they can also specify filtering options such as tags or distribution levels to be applied when generating the report.
-The summary can be sent via email in addition to the User-Interface view.
+The summary can then be sent via email or viewed in the MISP User-Interface.

 ![Periodic summary](/img/blog/periodic-summary/periodic-summary-2.png)
 ![Periodic summary](/img/blog/periodic-summary/periodic-summary-3.png)